Louis Freedman

 Louis Freedman CBE (1917–1998) was a British businessman and racehorse owner and breeder.
 He was chairman of Land Securities from 1957 to 1977 and in horse racing he was the owner and breeder of a number of top-class racehorses, most notably the 1987 Epsom Derby and St Leger Stakes winner Reference Point.

+Biography

+Louis Freedman was born on 5 February 1917.

-Freedman was a member of the Race Relations Board from 1968 to 1977 and was made a CBE for services to race relations.
+He was a member of the Race Relations Board from 1968 to 1977 and was made a CBE for services to race relations.
 He was also a member of the Jockey Club and president of the Racehorse Owners Association in 1973-74.

+He died at Cliveden on 21 December 1998.